AwakeSL/Input-System/README.md

 ## ⏭️ Skipping Simple Input: Custom Engine & Custom Outputs

+Because the core `InputManager` framework is essentially a clean wrapper designed to manipulate Roblox's internal `InputAction`, `InputContext`, and `InputBinding` instances, you can bypass `SimpleInputManager` entirely.

-If you want absolute control over your execution pipeline, skip `SimpleInputManager`.
-You can instantiate the core `InputManager` entirely on its own and **swap out the default OutputManager for your own custom output handling pipeline** (e.g., UI systems, custom Signal modules, or direct network replicators).
+This lets you use the engine directly while **swapping out the default OutputManager for your own custom output handling pipeline** (e.g., custom Signal modules, UI state routers, or direct network replicators).

 ### Writing a Custom Output Handler

-Your custom output object must implement a `.trigger(self, connectionName, detectorType, additionalData)` method, which the `InputManager` engine fires into directly:
+Your custom output object must implement a `.trigger(self, connectionName, detectorType, additionalData)` method, which the `InputManager` wrapper hooks up and fires into directly from the engine's `StateChanged`, `Pressed`, and `Released` listeners:

 ```lua
 -- MyCustomOutput.lua